Language-Agnostic Bias Detection in Language Models with Bias Probing: Introduction

 \section{Introduction}

-Pretrained language models (PLMs) are key components in NLP.
-Smaller PLMs are particularly important because of ease of deployment and high performance through finetuning.
-However, these models exhibit strong social biases \cite{kurita-etal-2019-measuring, tan-celis-2019-social-custom}, a serious impediment to ethical use.
-The first step in addressing this is to measure bias.
-Unfortunately, quantifying PLM bias is challenging \cite{delobelle-etal-2022-measuring}.

-Recent work on PLM bias detection has focused on English.
-One approach identifies associations between stereotypical attributes and target groups \cite{may-etal-2019-measuring} by analyzing their embeddings.
-It uses single tokens and ``semantically bleached'' (i.e., ``sentiment-less'') templates, which limits its applicability \cite{delobelle-etal-2022-measuring}.
-Another approach (CrowS-Pairs \cite{nangia-etal-2020-crows}, StereoSet \cite{nadeem-etal-2021-stereoset}) compares the mask probability in datasets of stereotypes.
-This is prone to instability and data quality issues \cite{antoniak-mimno-2021-bad, blodgett-etal-2021-stereotyping} and difficult to adapt across languages.
-Additionally, small PLMs are highly sensitive to templates, which can result in large changes in the masked token prediction \cite{jiang-etal-2020-know,delobelle-etal-2022-measuring}.
+Pretrained language models (PLMs) have gained widespread popularity due to their ability to achieve high performance on a wide range of tasks \cite{devlin-etal-2019-bert}.
+Smaller PLMs, in particular, have become increasingly popular for their ease of deployment and finetuning for various applications, such as text classification \cite{wang-etal-2018-glue}, extractive text summarization \cite{liu-lapata-2019-text}, and even non-autoregressive text generation \cite{su-etal-2021-non}.
+Despite their success, it is established that these models exhibit strong biases, such as those related to gender, occupation, and nationality \cite{kurita-etal-2019-measuring, tan-celis-2019-social-custom}.
+However, quantifying intrinsic biases of PLMs remains a challenging task \cite{delobelle-etal-2022-measuring}.

-For nationality as a case study, we propose \themethod, a novel language-agnostic technique for detecting bias in PLMs. \themethod addresses the limitations of prior work by training a sentiment classifier on top of PLMs, using templates containing positive/negative adjectives, without any nationality information.
+Recent work on social bias detection in PLMs has mainly focused on English.
+Most of those approaches have limited capabilities in terms of stability and data quality \cite{antoniak-mimno-2021-bad, blodgett-etal-2021-stereotyping}.
+Therefore, we propose a robust `\textbf{L}anguage-\textbf{A}gnostic \textbf{B}ias \textbf{Det}ection' method called \themethod for nationality as a case study and analyze intrinsic bias in monolingual PLMs in Arabic, Dutch, English, French, German, and Turkish with bias probing. \themethod addresses the limitations of prior work by training a sentiment classifier on top of PLMs, using templates containing positive/negative adjectives, without any nationality information.
 This lets \themethod learn sentiment analysis, but without the bias in existing sentiment datasets \cite{biasfinder, kiritchenko-mohammad-2018-examining}.
-The second key idea is to use templates with a nationality slot for which we compare substitutions, e.g., ``Dutch'' vs ``Syrian'' in a Dutch PLM.
-This gives us robust assessments of relative bias against Syrians.
-We find that Syrians are perceived positively in the Arabic PLM (relative sentiment score of .8), but negatively in five European language PLMs (mean score of -.35).